 - The company claims to store users’ data on Amazon Web Services (i.e., ideally, where the US Department of Defense stores sensitive data)

-- Due to Plaid service, Truebill doesn’t require banking credentials from you or other users
+- Due to Plaid service, Rocket Money doesn’t require banking credentials from you or other users

-Does the current security disclosure satisfy you as a user?
-If it doesn’t, you must know that it’s still below the industry security standards.
-Besides, you’re the sole judge of whether you should trust Truebill with your data, including personal information and financial records.
+Ultimately, you’re the sole judge of whether you should trust Rocket Money with your data, including personal information and financial records.

-Overall, we would say that Trubill is trustworthy and pretty safe to use.
+Overall, we would say that Rocket Money is trustworthy and safe to use.

-Truebill was a new development a few years ago.
-It didn’t have many formal and authoritative accreditations.
-Previously, the BBB Truebill profile was red flags deeply embedded in it.
-But as the years went by, the Better Business Bureau accredited and reviewed Truebill with an “A” rating.
-Although the overall 5-star scale rating was lower for Truebill, the company did receive positive feedback from BBB.
+The Better Business Bureau has accredited and reviewed Truebill with a “B” rating.
+Although the overall 5-star scale rating was lower for Truebill (currently sitting at 3.25/5 stars), the company did receive positive feedback from BBB.